 The Russian-born pianist Maria Belooussova’s early soundscape was nourished by music and Russian folk-tales, leading her to embrace new and classical repertoires, expressed most profoundly by her extensive work as a chamber music and vocal accompanist.

-Her recordings have been won numerous awards, including the “Choc” of Le Monde de la Musique, Telerama’s ffff citing, and Opera Magazine’s Diamond Award.
+Her recordings have won numerous awards, including the “Choc” of Le Monde de la Musique, Telerama’s ffff citing, and Opera Magazine’s Diamond Award.
 She has recorded for Alphée (Chausson, Franck, Ravel; piano-cello duoets with Michel Strauss for Hybrid’music and Soupir Editions (Schumann, Schubert, Fauré, Debussy…), and made the first-ever recording of the 19th century composer Emmanuel de Fonscolombe for Hybrid’music (2008).

 Maria Belooussova teaches chamber music at the Paris Conservatoire.